 I went to graduate school in an extremely rainy place, where despite the wet, I walked almost everywhere.
-One morning, while caught in another February rain shower — drip-drops pattering on my nose and cheeks, tapping out a rhythm on my hooded head — I sang my “first draft” of I Like the Rain.
+One morning, while caught in another February rain shower — drip-drops pattering on my nose and cheeks, tapping out a rhythm on my hooded head — I sang my “first draft” of I LIKE THE RAIN.
 I sang it all the way to school.

 Like lots of writing teachers, I often tell my students that writing is a process.
-Because my students are English language learners, they sometimes think that writing is only a process for them — that if only their English were better, they could write things “right” the first time.
+Because my students are English language learners, they sometimes think that writing is only a process for them — that if only their English was better, they could write things “right” the first time.

-At these moments, I like to pull out my file folder of I Like the Rain drafts.
+At these moments, I like to pull out my file folder of I LIKE THE RAIN drafts.
 Pinned across a wide classroom wall, my longest shortest manuscript always proves the point.
 Writers write.
 But more importantly, writers rewrite . . . and rewrite and rewrite . . .